guipostic/M2_GENIOMHE_C/01_basics.md

 ### Main function
 In C programming, it is necessary to have a `main` function.
 The `main` function serves as the entry point for a C program.
-When you run a C program, the operating system starts executing code from the `main` function.
+When a C program is run, the operating system starts executing code from the `main` function.
 Without a `main` function, the program would not have a starting point, and it would not be able to execute.

 ```C